 Jerome Schlichter - Senior Partner

 Jerry is founding and managing partner of the firm.
-He has been repeatedly elected by his peers for inclusion in "Best Lawyers in America" and is listed again in the 2016 edition.
+He has been repeatedly elected by his peers for inclusion in "Best Lawyers in America” and “Lawyer of the Year” and is listed in the 2019 edition.

-Jerry has been designated legal counsel for the Brotherhood of Locomotive Engineers for many years and is currently designated legal counsel for the United Transportation Union.
-He has represented railroad workers in trials in many states and has had record-setting jury verdicts in numerous jurisdictions, both in railroad and other personal injury cases.
-He obtained a verdict of $27 million for the widow and children of a St. Louis firefighter against Survivair, Inc. for a defective breathing apparatus which caused the firefighter's death.
-This $27 million verdict was the highest jury verdict in Missouri in 2007 and one of the highest in the United States.
-After the verdict, the amount was increased to a total of $40.4 million due to pre-judgment and post-judgment interest awarded as a result of a pre-filing demand which was not met by the company.
+Jerry has been designated legal counsel for the Brotherhood of Locomotive Engineers for many years and is currently designated legal counsel for the United Transportation Union and the International Brotherhood of Electrical Workers.
+He has represented railroad workers in trials in many states and has had record-setting jury verdicts in numerous jurisdictions.
+He obtained a verdict of $27 million for the widow and children of a St. Louis firefighter for a defective breathing apparatus which caused the firefighter's death.
+This verdict, which was increased to $40.4 million with pre and post judgment interest, was the highest jury verdict in Missouri in 2007 and one of the highest in the United States.
+The entire amount was collected after appeal.
 He has also obtained multiple precedent-setting judgments against railroads, including successfully requiring a railroad and the Federal Railroad Administration to modify rules on certification of railroad engineers; successfully obtaining a permanent injunction against the Union Pacific Railroad on behalf of all of its employees, which stopped the railroad's practice of interfering with employees' ability to pursue injury claims; and obtaining the first and only jury verdict in the United States in which a jury determined that a locomotive was not crashworthy, resulting in a jury verdict of $4.75 million, which was the highest verdict against that railroad by an injured employee in its history.

 Also in 2015, Mr. Schlichter won a unanimous 9-0 decision in the U.S. Supreme Court in Tibble v.
 Edison, the first U.S. Supreme Court case to consider fees in 401(k) plans.